A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Simulation Study

 \subsection{Results}

-Table 1 summarizes the estimator performance when there was total effect of 2.24\%.
-As expected, the two direct approaches to Stage 1 were the most biased and had the lowest 95\% confidence interval coverage.
-Specifically, the Screened approach estimating $Y^c$ with $\hat{\mathbb{P}}(Y2=1\mid \Delta=1)$ targeted the wrong parameter, underestimated the total effect by 2.07\% on average, and only achieved 47.4\% confidence interval coverage.
-Likewise, the Eligible approach estimating $Y^c$ with $\hat{\mathbb{P}}(Y2=1\mid Y1=1)$ also targeted the wrong parameter, also underestimated the total effect (bias=-1.72\%), but achieved a higher coverage (88.7\%) due to being a more variable estimator.
+In these simulations, the true value of the total effect was 4.28\%.
+For $J=\{20,30,50,70\}$ clusters with an average size of 200 persons, Table 1 provides the following metrics across 1000 iterations: the average of the point estimate and 95\% confidence intervals, bias (average deviation of point estimates from the true effect), the Monte Carlo standard deviation, the average standard error estimate, coverage (proportion of 95\% confidence intervals containing the true effect), and attained power (proportion of tests rejecting the null hypothesis).

+As expected, both Single-Stage approaches were meaningfully biased towards the null.
+Specifically, both GEE and the Single-Stage TMLE underestimated the total effect by conditioning on a mediator (screening) or a descendant of the mediator (eligibility).
+For both estimators, the resulting confidence interval coverage was much less than the nominal rate of 95\% and decreased with increasing sample size.
+Indeed, at a sample size of $J=70$, coverage was 52.5\% for GEE and was $53.5\%$ for the Single-Stage TMLE.

+Within the Two-Stage framework, the two approaches estimating the cluster-level endpoint $\hat{Y}^c$ among those screened $\hat{\mathbb{P}}(Y2=1\mid \Delta=1)$ and among those eligible $\hat{\mathbb{P}}(Y2=1\mid Y1=1)$ were also meaningfully biased.
+This was expected, because both did not target the correct estimand in Stage 1 (Appendix A of the Supporting Information).
+The ``Screened'' approach was biased toward the null.
+Its 95\% confidence interval coverage ranged from 81.3\% for the smallest sample size to 52.4\% for the largest sample size.
+On average, the ``Eligible'' approach generated a negative effect estimate --- suggesting the positive intervention was actually harmful.
+Its 95\% confidence interval coverage ranged from 62.5\% for the smallest sample size to 13.5\% for the largest sample size.

-Performance improved with the ratio-based approaches to Stage 1.
-However, due to relying on the MCAR assumption, the approach using the unadjusted estimator in Stage 1 was still biased.
-It over-estimated the total effect by 0.87\% on average and resulted in poor confidence interval coverage of 90.8\%.
-In contrast, relaxing the missing data assumption and using TMLE for flexible estimation in Stage 1 resulted in minimal bias and nominal 95\%confidence interval coverage.
-Crucially, using TMLE in Stage 2 was much more efficient, doubling the achieved power (68.4\%) as compared using the unadjusted estimator in Stage 2 (33.5\%).
+As expected, the performance of the Two-Stage approaches was improved when taking the ratio-based approach to Stage 1.
+Also as expected, the unadjusted approach to estimating the cluster-level endpoint $\hat{Y}^c$ as $\hat{\mathbb{P}}(Y2=1)\div \hat{\mathbb{P}}(Y1=1 \mid \Delta=1)$ was still biased, because it failed to account for differences between those screened versus not screened.
+Its confidence interval coverage remained well-below the target and was in the range of 74.8\% to 89.3\%.
+In contrast, relaxing the missing data assumption and using TMLE in Stage 1 resulted in negligible bias and nominal confidence interval coverage across all sample sizes.
+Additionally, using TMLE in Stage 2 was more efficient, as expected.
+Indeed, adaptive selection of the cluster-level adjustment covariates resulted in 2.8\% to 8.3\% higher power, while maintaining 95\% confidence interval coverage.
+Furthermore, as shown in Appendix B of the Supporting Information, the approach maintained strict Type-I error control under the null.